Micdejc/is_journal_submission/README.md

 ## Overview

 Reliable evaluation of multi-turn jailbreaking attacks is a critical yet unresolved challenge in Large Language Model (LLM) safety.
 Existing approaches frequently rely on **LLMs as automated judges** to reduce the cost of human evaluation.
-However, prior studies consistently reveal a **significant mismatch between LLM-based judgments and human assessments**, particularly when attackers exploit **linguistic nuances** such as verb tense manipulation and semantic obfuscation.
+However, prior studies consistently reveal a **significant mismatch between LLM-based judgments and human assessments**, particularly when attackers exploit **linguistic nuances** such as verb tense manipulation.

 This repository introduces an **open-source, semantic similarity–based evaluation framework** for multi-turn jailbreaking attacks, designed to deliver **trustworthy, human-correlated, and low–false-negative evaluation** suitable for **high-stakes cybersecurity contexts**.